 Experience the best of southern hospitality and charm on our Deep South escorted tour, a 9 day journey of discovery through Georgia, South Carolina, Florida and New Orleans.

-Fly into Atlanta and begin your escorted tour holiday in the city synonymous with the American Civil War.
+Fly into Atlanta and begin your deep south holiday in the city synonymous with the American Civil War.
 Enjoy a tour of the city and learn about one of its most famous residents, Margaret Mitchell, author of “Gone with the Wind”, the famous book which depicts life in Atlanta during the Civil War.
 Visit the Tara Road museum which celebrates the authors life and also showcases some of the memorabilia and costumes worn by the movies stars Clark Gable and Vivien Leigh.

 Continue south westerly through the historic city of Charleston to the city of Savannah, once the world’s largest cotton port.
 When cotton was king, Savannah controlled the prices of the world cotton market.
 Enjoy a historical guided tour to learn more about the fascinating history of the antebellum residences.
 The old cotton warehouses that line the river are now converted into shops and little restaurants, frequented by locals and tourist alike.

 Leave Georgia behind and enter Florida, The Sunshine State.
 Visit Tallahassee and Pensacola, nestled along the Gulf shoreline and enjoy white sandy beaches and activities such as scuba diving and fishing.
 From here enter New Orleans and immerse yourself in the charm and excitement of one of America’s most unique cities for the last couple of days of your escorted tour of America’s Deep South.

 Flights from Dublin to Atlanta and return from New Orleans with American Airlines.

 1 NIGHT Montgomery